mohammadmehdikeramati/RNNs-problems.solutions/README.md

 ```diff
 -Exception encountered when calling layer "gru" (type GRU).
 Input 'b' of 'MatMul' Op has type float32 that does not match type int32 of argument 'a'.
 ```
+The script of this part uploaded as "One Hot Encode".
+## Fourth problem: a text classification problem form the scratch